markcerqueira/markcerqueira.github.com/_posts/2018/2018-12-22-dichotomy-leadership.md

 1. **Humble, Not Passive** - Leaders must be humble to grow and entertain new ideas but must also be ready to stand firm when there is a risk to the team.
 1. **Focused, Not Detached** - Leaders must be attentive to details but can’t be so in the weeds that they lose track of the larger picture.

 Per the Extreme Ownership format each dichotomy is covered with a real-life story of SEAL training or combat in Iraq, an overview of the principle, and an application to everyday businesses.
 The dichotomies covered are all reasonable scales for a leader to consider.
-Oscar Wilde preceeded the SEALS by over half a century but likely put it best: "Everything in moderation, including moderation."
+Oscar Wilde preceded the SEALS by over half a century but likely put it best: "Everything in moderation, including moderation."

 **Favorite quote from the book?** "Humility has to be balanced by knowing when to make a stand."

 **Elevator pitch for suggesting (or not suggesting) the book?** The Dichotomy of Leadership presents a series of gradients that leaders should be cognizant of, but fundamentally the book didn't move me at all compared to Extreme Ownership.
 Chapter after chapter I found myself thinking "Yes, this all makes sense" but I longed for a gem that would shift the way I viewed leadership.
-While it's very helpful to have concise expressions of dichotomies I would only recommend this book if you feel there is some inbalance in your leadership style.
+While it's very helpful to have concise expressions of dichotomies I would only recommend this book if you feel there is some imbalance in your leadership style.

 **Notes in Evernote?** Ready to dial your dichotomies into a harmonious and productive balance but want to use a cheat sheet?
 The word extreme shows up 18 times in [my notes][1] on 🐘.